Most Beautiful National Parks In Colombia (Top 10)

 Colorful red and yellow aquatic plants under clear water near a waterfall in Caño Cristales, Colombia.

-• Home to Caño Cristales, the vibrant “River of Five Colors”
+• Caño Cristales, the “River of Five Colors”

-• Unique mix of Amazon jungle, savanna, and ancient rock formations
+• Mix of jungle, savanna, and ancient rock landscapes

-• Waterfalls, natural pools, caves, and panoramic lookouts
+• Natural pools, waterfalls, caves, and scenic viewpoints

-• Rich wildlife: jaguars, anteaters, and 420 bird species
+• Wildlife like anteaters, jaguars, and 400+ bird species

 Old Providence McBean Lagoon National Park